theroshanron/facebook_ads_marketing_mastery/Facebook Pixel and Audiences.md

     - Enables you to reach the warmest prospects
   - Custom audience updates automatically based on the days interval we select for the custom audience
   - Naming of custom audience is important to understand what audience we are targeting
+  - If the user visits website frequently, he could be the most warmest audience
+  - Create the custom audience based on website aggregated value

 #### Custom Audience Creation Guide ---------------
 - All website visitors